Announcing Restate Cloud Early Access

 As we evolve the tenancy model of the underlying Restate clusters towards greater efficiency, we hope to make the free tier ever more useful over time.
 However, we reserve the right to introduce limits based on the usage patterns we observe, for example explicit rate limits on journal throughput, that may be necessary to maintain a healthy service for every user.
 For our paid tiers, we are committed to a simple to understand usage-based pricing that encourages adoption and is well aligned with the serverless development model.

 If Cloud sounds interesting to you, we’d love you to try it and let us know what you think.
-Sign up at https://cloud.restate.dev and come chat in our Discord!
+Sign up at https://cloud.restate.dev and come chat in our Discord or Slack!